Tony Warner: Millwall

 He moved to Millwall on a free transfer in July 1999.
 Warner made his competitive debut on 7 August in a 1–1 draw away against Cardiff.
 Millwall finished fifth in Division Two in 2000, but finished top the following season and won promotion to what is now known as the Championship.
-Warner earned the nickname Denzil, because he looked and sounded like the character Denzil from the television sitcom Only Fools and Horses.
+Warner earned the nickname "Denzil", because he looked and sounded like the character Denzil from the television sitcom Only Fools and Horses.
 He became a firm fan favourite which, combined with his prolific penalty saves, earned him his own chant from the Lions fans of, "Denzil, Denzil what's the score?
 Denzil, what's the score?"
 Warner was voted Player of the Year 2002–03 by the Millwall fans.
-Despite being injured and unable to keep goal for Millwall at their 2004 FA Cup Final appearance, Millwall manager Dennis Wise, insisted that he be presented with a medal.
+Despite being injured and unable to appear for Millwall in the FA Cup final, manager Dennis Wise insisted that he be presented with a medal.

 During five seasons at Millwall, Warner made 225 competitive appearances for the club.